Recreation

 - Written by: Lake County News Reports

-There is no entrance fee to the park for participating in walks, attending programs or visiting the museum.
+There is no entrance fee to the park for attending film programs, participating in walks, or visiting the museum.

-The Visitor Center will be open from 10 a.m. to 4 p.m. on Saturday and Sunday throughout the summer.
+The Visitor Center, including the gift shop, will open 10 a.m. to 4 p.m. on Saturday and Sunday throughout the summer.
 Guided walks will take place on the second and fourth Sunday at 8:30 a.m.
 Visit www.clearlakestatepark.org for great photos, activity schedule and park information.

 Clear Lake State Park is located at 5300 Soda Bay Road, Kelseyville.